N7ILK/1PPM-timebase-for-impulse-clock-movement/README.md

 Emitter to ground and collector to one side of the coil which has 3v on the other.
 Don't forget a 1N400x acoss the coil for flyback control

-There is a very simple web interfase on port 80 of the ESP which wll allow you to advance or delay a number of seconds which allows adjusting for DST/STD time.
+There is a very simple web interface on port 80 of the ESP which wll allow you to advance or delay a number of seconds which allows adjusting for DST/STD time.

 This is relatively power hungry, so not really suited for battery usage.